theupdateframework/taps/tap14.md

 # Augmented Reference Implementation

 Semantic Versioning was added to the TUF Reference Implementation in [#914](https://github.com/theupdateframework/python-tuf/pull/914).
-The rest of this proposal has not yet been implemented.
+The rest of the proposal is implemented as a proof of conceps in [#2114](https://github.com/theupdateframework/python-tuf/pull/2114).
+The pr can be finalized once this TAP is accepted.

 # Copyright